sieve-data/docs/source/index.html.md

 ```project_name``` | string | the name of the project
 ```job_id``` | string | the job id of a videeo you've submitted

-# Querying and Exporting Data
+# Querying, Exporting, and Deleting Data

 ## Query by Metadata